 From BR Bullpen

-Honolulu Stadium was a charming old wooden structure built in 1926 at the corner of King and Isenberg Streets.
+Honolulu Stadium was a charming old wooden structure built in 1926 at the corner of King and Isenberg Streets in Honolulu, HI.
 It served many purposes besides baseball: football, rodeo, polo, track and field, religious revivals, and hula festivals, among others.

-The Hawaii Islanders played at the "Termite Palace" -- as it became known in later years -- from their inception in 1961 through the 1975 season.
-The stadium was demolished in December 1976.
+The Hawaii Islanders played at the "Termite Palace" - as it became known in later years - from their inception in 1961 through the 1975 season.
+The stadium was demolished in September/October 1976.

-- Saimin, a popular Hawaiian noodle soup, originated at the stadium as its specialty fast food.
+- Saimin, a popular Hawaiian noodle soup, got a big boost after it became the stadium's specialty fast food.